 A French Teacher's Memories: How to Ride Poetry

-Written by: Gabrielle Guichard
+by Gabrielle Guichard

 I have a confession to make, I do not like poetry very much.
 As a part of my French teacher's job was to explain French poetry, I tended to dispose of this part in as few lessons as possible.
 Of course, year after year, the method proved to be little sensible: the juniors could not understand a course run at university level and I had to explain everything twice.

 Usually, when pupils do not understand, they get bored and begin to chat, to conduct experiments on how to fly a paper plane, and many other activities that have little in common with the subject of the lesson.